philzook58/philzook58.github.io/_drafts/eggmt_talk.md

 -->

-# What is this the interface to?
+# Q: What is this the interface to?

 ```ocaml
 type t